personium/ansible/3-server_unit/Ansible_Settings_Instruction.md

 ## Summary

-In this document we tried to explain what are the file we require you to modify before executing ansible and build personium unit.
+In this document we tried to explain what are the file we require you to modify before executing ansible and build Personium unit.
 Please use this document as reference.